n8rzz/jekyllsandbox/_posts/2014-08-18-setting-up-ubuntu-for-web-development.markdown

 ---

 This article assumes you have already installed Ubuntu, whether it's as a virutal machine or as a stand-alone system, there are a few things that you need to install and setup to get your web development enviroment up and running.
-The following procedures are steps I've put together and tested with multiple Ubunutu setups both virtual and standalone.
+The following procedures are steps I've put together and tested with multiple Ubuntu setups both virtual and standalone.

 ---